 Plus, the oat and almond crumbled topping gave it this amazing crunch almost like a granola!

-I think my parents liked it too because within a day, it was gone.
+I think my family liked it too because within a day, it was gone.

 Technically, the recipe says that it makes 9 servings, which pretty much means that they each had 4.5 servings in one day.

 I suggest pacing yourself a little bit more than they did.